mataberat/kubeseal-encrypt-string/README.md

 # kubeseal-encrypt-string

-A simple CLI tool to encrypt strings using Bitnami's Sealed Secrets for Kubernetes.
+A simple CLI tool to encrypt a string using Bitnami's Sealed Secrets for Kubernetes.
 This tool provides a simple way to encrypt sensitive data that can be safely stored in Git repositories and decrypted only within your Kubernetes cluster.

 ## Prerequisites